 total_revenue is really a customer’s

-column: declaration supports declaring an output name that is different than the input field.
+column declaration supports declaring an output name that is different from the input field.
 For example, the code below says, “make an output column named

 lifetime_value from field